American Literature Andre Dubus

 • Brown, Suzanne Hunter.
 “Andre Dubus (1936–1999).”
 In Columbia Companion to the Twentieth-Century American Short Story.
 Edited by Blanche H. Gelfant, 226–234.
 New York: Columbia University Press, 2000.

 • Devlin, James E. “Andre Dubus.”
 In American Short-Story Writers since World War II.
 Edited by Patrick Meanor, 142–149.
 Dictionary of Literary Biography 244.
-Detroit: Thomson Gale, 1993.
+Detroit: Gale Research, 1993.

 • Kennedy, Thomas E. Andre Dubus: A Study of the Short Fiction.
 Twayne’s Studies in Short Fiction 1.
 Boston: Twayne, 1988.

-The preface provides a solid overview of Dubus’s life and work, while the “Chronology” includes literary and biographical milestones.
-This only book-length study of Dubus gives in-depth discussions of the Paul Clement stories as well as the military and marriage tales, the latter of which continued to dominate his stories.
+Preface provides a solid overview of Dubus’s life and work, while the Chronology includes literary and biographical milestones.
+First book-length study of Dubus that gives in-depth discussions of the Paul Clement stories as well as the military and marriage tales, the latter of which continued to dominate his stories.

 • Robison, James C. “1969–1980: Experiment and Tradition.”
 In The American Short Story, 1945–1980: A Critical History.
 Edited by Gordon Weaver, 77–109.
 Twayne’s Critical History of the Short Story.
 Boston: Twayne, 1983.